komoot

 Tips

-• The name of the bridge is the model of the Devil's Bridge near the St. Gotthard Pass.
-In the Romantic era, one fell prey to the Swiss landscape.
+• The bridge takes its name from the Devil's Bridge near the St. Gotthard Pass.
+In the Romantic era, people were particularly fond of the Swiss landscape.
 And perhaps the landscape of the Danube Valley also resembled Switzerland.
-But of course, one has also come up with a legend about the Devil's Bridge.
+But of course, a legend was also invented for the Devil's Bridge.

 • April 10, 2017